To be an Egg Donor…

 The Egg Donor Experience

-After all the medical screening is complete, the Doctor will walk you through the process and inform you how and when to begin taking the fertility medication.
-The fertility drugs are administered by injection that you do yourself in the convenience of your own home 1-2 times a day for approx. 2 weeks (variations of administering fertility medications vary from clinic to clinic).
-While on fertility medication you may not engage in any physical activity such as exercise and must refrain from sexual activities until first menstrual cycle after retrieval (usually 10-14 days after retrieval).
+After the medical screening is complete, your Nurse Coordinator will walk you through the process and inform you how and when to begin taking the fertility medications.
+The fertility drugs are shipped to you and administered by injection that you do yourself in the convenience of your own home 1-2 times a day for approx. 10-14 days.

 How Does Compensation Work?